saasbook/hw-oracle-of-bacon/README.md

 its own specs in a `describe` group.
-Initially, all specs are marked `:pending => true` so you don't get a rash of failing tests when you start the assignment; when you start work on any one part of the assignment, remove the pending option from the describe block, watch the group of tests fail, and then start writing the code to make them pass.
+Initially, all specs are marked `:pending => true` so you don't get a rash of failing tests when you start the assignment; when you start work on any one part of the assignment, remove the pending option from the describe block, and run that specific block using a command like `rspec spec/oracle_of_bacon_spec.rb:10`, which runs the set of tests encompassed in the block starting on that line number.
+Watch the group of tests fail, and then start writing the code to make them pass.
-(This is a crude version of the Test-Driven Development methodology we embrace later in the course; in the full version of TDD, you will write your own tests one at a time, watching each one fail and then creating the code to make it pass.)
+(This is a crude version of the Test-Driven Development methodology we use in other parts of the course; in the full version of TDD, you write your own tests one at a time, watching each one fail and then creating the code to make it pass.)